Our commitment to the military

 Walking with the Wounded

-For the past two years, 16 Yodel colleagues have proudly taken part in the Walking with the Wounded Cumbrian Challenge, raising over £20,000 for this wonderful charity, which enables vulnerable veterans to re-integrate back into society.
+For the past three years, Yodel colleagues have proudly taken part in the Walking with the Wounded Cumbrian Challenge, raising over £50,000 for this wonderful charity, which enables vulnerable veterans to re-integrate back into society.

 Speaking about the event, which has raised over £1 million overall, Peter Harrop, Operations Improvement Manager, Yodel, said; “In logistics we’re always planning for Peaks, so the Cumbrian Challenge felt like a natural fit!
 It is humbling to see these colleagues come together to take part in this incredible event.
 Being ex-military myself it means a great deal that not only my colleagues but also my employer see it fit to support such a deserving charity.”